Skip to main content

 Can I use backing tracks?

 Yes, but it’s preferable to work with a live musician if you can.
-If you do use backing tracks, you have to bring a means to play them: you’re advised to take care that your playback equipment is able to play them at sufficient volume and sound quality to act as a good accompaniment for you.
+If you do use backing tracks, you must bring a means to play them: you’re advised to take care that your playback equipment is able to play them at sufficient volume and sound quality to act as a good accompaniment for you.

 How long does a pass at the Entrance Test remain valid?